gnois/luaty/FAQ.md

 ```
 Explicitly specifying self is the only way that works for all cases.
 It is only 2 more characters.
+It gets even better in Luaty.

-It gets even better.
-For case B, using `@` for invocation
+For case B, using `@` for invocation *just works*.
 ```
 t['special-name'](@, n)
 ```
-just works.
 In the Lua output, `t` will be evaluated only once, as specified by [the manual](https://www.lua.org/manual/5.1/manual.html#2.5.8).

 3. Why is parenthesis needed when calling function with a table or a string?
-This has more keystrokes than Lua.
+This makes DSL ugly.

 Again, when there are more than one arguments, explicit parenthesis is the only way that works.